Mantiker/kafka-course/theory/README.md

 1) Identified by name
 2) Supports any kind of message format (json, binary, etc)
 3) Split in partitions
-4) One topic (his partitions) are devided between brokers based on partitions param
+4) One topic (his partitions) are destributed among brokers based on partitions param
 5) Contains copy of partitions are based on replication-factor param
 6) Data is kept only for a limited time (default - one week, configurable)
 7) Kafka topic data is immutable (can't be changed - writed in "kafka log")